+Need a table with the average number of species

 Analysis

-For the lab conducted to compare plant species richness in a field experiment design, we hypothesized that the mowed area covered in sunlight would be rich with variations of different plant species.
+During the lab period on October 4, 2013 at 8:00 AM, plant species in different areas were studied to investigate – remember a hypothesis is either supported or negated - prove the hypothesis that a greater variation of plants existed on areas with sunlight rather than shaded areas.
+In a group consisting of four students, we used the random number table to randomly select sampling area - depict how many meters and feet off the transect line we would place the quadrat.
+Then, the amount of different plant species counted within the quadrat was recorded into the datasheet.
+For the lab conducted (this statement doesn’t make sense) to compare plant species richness in a field experiment design, we hypothesized that the mowed area covered in sunlight would be rich with variations of different plant species Why.
 We also hypothesized that the shaded mowed area would have less plant species than the area covered in sunlight.
-The total amount of plant species counted in the mowed area covered in sunlight was 46.
-However, the total amount of plant species counted in the shaded mowed area was only 37.
-During the lab period on October 4, 2013 at 8:00 AM, plant species in different areas were studied to prove the hypothesis that a greater variation of plants existed on areas with sunlight rather than shaded areas.
-In a group consisting of four students, we used the random number table to depict how many meters and feet off the transect line we would place the quadrat.
-Then, the amount of different plant species counted within the quadrat was recorded into the datasheet.
-The names of the identified species were recorded for further analysis.
-The data showcases that for the area covered in sunlight, a total number of 46 plant species were counted and 11 different types of plant species were identified.
+Why The total amount of plant species counted in the mowed area covered in sunlight was 46.
+However, the total amount of plant species counted in the shaded mowed area was only 37. he names of the identified species were recorded for further analysis.
+What was your analysis - The data showcases that for the area covered in sunlight, a total number of 46 plant species were counted and 11 different types of plant species were identified.
 The data for the shaded mowed area, on the other hand, demonstrate that only 37 plant species were counted and only 5 different plant species were identified.
-Therefore, the data strongly supported our hypothesizes that the sunlight mowed area provide a richer variation in plant species than the shaded mowed area.
-The analysis therefore is that sunlight allows more plants to grow.
+Therefore, the data strongly supported the hypothesis that the sunlight mowed area provide a richer variation in plant species than the shaded mowed area The analysis therefore is that sunlight allows more plants to grow.
 Plants need sunlight in order for photosynthesis to occur.
 An area with a lot of sunlight would be more habitable than a shaded area.
 Only a limited amount of plants can live with a minimal amount of sunlight.
 That is why the shaded area only had five different plant species.

 Abotic and Biotic Factors effecting Terestial Biomes l